deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 [Webhook audit mode](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) should be configured to collect audit events of `kube-apiserver`.
 If the [control-plane-manager](../040-control-plane-manager/) module is enabled, settings will be automatically applied when the `runtime-audit-engine` module is enabled.

-You can manually configure the webhook for Kubernetes clusters with a control plane that is not controlled by Deckhouse.
+You can manually configure the webhook for Kubernetes clusters with a control plane that is not controlled by Deckhouse:
 1. Create a webhook kubeconfig file with the `https://127.0.0.1:9765/k8s-audit` address and the CA (ca.crt) from the `d8-runtime-audit-engine/runtime-audit-engine-webhook-tls` secret.

    Example: